heymichellemac/recipe-cookbook/recipes/2024-04-04-banana-bread.md

 1. Preheat oven to 180C.
 2. Grease/line a loaf tin.
 3. In a bowl, beat the sugar and butter together until combined and smooth.
-4. Add egg, vanilla, and bananas and mix for 1 min.
+4. Add egg, vanilla, and bananas and mix for 1 minute.
 5. Fold in the sifted flour and cinnamon.
 Add milk as necessary until it reaches a dropping consistency.
-6. Spoon mixture into a loaf tin and bake for 45 mins.
+6. Spoon mixture into a loaf tin and bake for 45 minutes.